Sungeun Kang

 TEAC 114

-Dr. Sungeun Kang is an assistant professor in the School Psychology program.
-Her primary research interest is the design, implementation, and cultural adaptation of evidence-based interventions for children with autism and neurodevelopmental disorders.
+Dr. Sungeun Kang is an Assistant Professor in the School Psychology program at the University of Nebraska–Lincoln.
+Grounded in applied, community-engaged research, her work focuses on the design, cultural adaptation, and real-world delivery of evidence-based interventions for autistic youth and children with neurodevelopmental disorders.

 Courses Taught